Friday, August 29, 2025

 Monday, August 11, 2025

-2nd Canadian rights group weighs in on picnic ban
+2nd Canadian rights group weighs in on hiking ban

 A second Canadian province has imposed a summer ban on hiking, fishing, picnicking, and dog walking in the woods on Crown land to prevent wildfires; and a second Canadian rights group has weighed in on the issue.